jigyasaba/Handwritten-Digit-Recognition/README.md

 2>Digit Recognition using CNN(Convolutional Neural Network)
 # #IDE used
 Jupyter-Lab
-(I have included comments and markdowns in my project for basic understanding) Happy Learning!
+(I have included comments and markdowns in my project for understanding) Happy Learning!